 The name of the islands comes from the Byzantine period, when royal princes and empresses were exiled there.
 With the intruduction of steamboats during the late Ottoman period around the 19th century, these islands became popular resorts for the rich people who built their wooden houses.
 Jewish, Greek and Armenian communities were a large part of the inhabitants here.
 Today, the islands are popular tourist destinations for daily excursions especially in the summer time.
 There are many monasteries and historic buildings on the islands, besides 19th century Victorian style old wooden mansions.

 Buyukada is the largest and the most popular of Princess Islands, having an area of 5,4 square kilometers and a population of 7.500 approximately, which goes up to 10-15 times more in the summer.
 Earlier name of the island was Prinkipo.
 There are some historical buildings such as Aya Yorgi Church and Monastery from 6th century, Ayios Dimitrios Church, Hristos Church and Monastery, and Hamidiye Mosque built by sultan Abdulhamit II.
-When you rent a horse-drawn carriage, you can choose between a long route or a short one to visit the island.
+When you rent an electric taxi, you can choose between a long route or a short one to visit the island.
 South of Buyukada is very calm and forested, but the northern side is a heavy residential area being close to the pier, therefore most of the private yachts anchor on the southern tip.
 Dil promontory on the west is a favorite spot for picnickers.
 Yoruk Ali beach, Princess beach, Kumsal beach and Nakibey beach are open to the public for swimmers.
 There are many restaurants, cafeterias and shops situated around the pier.
 The museum of the islands can be visited near the pier.
 It's also possible to overnight in small hotels on Buyukada.

 Burgazada, third largest of the Princess Islands, was known as Panormos during the Hellenistic period.
 Today, it's famous for the house of Sait Faik Abasiyanik, a Turkish story writer from the beginning of 20th century, who lived here.
 His house is now converted into a museum, and in Kalpazan Kaya, a place he used to visit often, there is now a cafeteria offering great views of the sunset.
 Other places to visit are some churches and monasteries from the Byzantines, such as Hagia Ioannes Prodromos (Aya Yani) church, Christos Metamorfosis Monastery, and Hagia Gheorghios (Aya Yorgi) Church and Monastery.
 There is a nice sailing and water sports club and many rocky beaches, but the island doesn't offer much places to overnight.
 Burgazada was covered with pine forests but in 2003 most of it was destroyed by a big fire unfortunately.

 Kinaliada, smallest of these four islands, has beautiful summer homes which people rent it for the season, and a large Armenian community prefers this island for their summer vacations.
 Its name Kinali, meaning Henna, comes from its reddish colour because of the iron and copper that has been mined here in the past.
 Its nice beaches attract many people from the city, Ayazma beach is one of them.
 Water Sports Club has an Olympic pool as well.
 The island is very rocky so there aren't much trees around, and big TV and radio antennas on top of the hill are ruining the beauty of this tiny island.
 There are several restaurants and cafeterias along the pier, where there is a very modern mosque to the left.
 Hristos Monastery is located up on a hill and was built by the Byzantine emperor Romanus IV (Diogenes) while he was exiled here and where he was buried.
 The monastery is open to the public only on Fridays.
-There are no horse carriages here because of the size of the island, you can easily walk everywhere.
+Because of the size of the island, you can easily walk everywhere.
 There aren't much alternatives to overnight on the island.